Email

 Emeritus Professor

-I am a professor emeritus of social studies education and (by courtesy) political science at the 爆走黑料, a senior fellow at the Center for Ethics in Education at the University of Wisconsin, a member of the National Academy of Education, and a fellow of the American Educational Research Association.
+I am a professor emeritus of civic education and (by courtesy) political science at the ±¬×ߺÚÁÏ, a senior fellow at the Center for Ethics in Education at the University of Wisconsin, a member of the National Academy of Education, and a fellow of the American Educational Research Association.
 My specializations are social studies curriculum and instruction K-12 and the civic development of youth.
 My new book is "" (2023).
-See my CV for other books, journal articles, and book reviews.
+See my CV for other publications, courses taught, positions held, and memberships.

 Education